Legal career of Hillary Clinton: Early Arkansas career

-After moving to Arkansas in 1974 with her boyfriend Bill Clinton, Rodham initially jointed the University of Arkansas School of Law, where she was one of only two female faculty.
+After moving to Arkansas in 1974 with her boyfriend Bill Clinton, Rodham initially joined the University of Arkansas School of Law, where she was one of only two female faculty.
 She taught classes in criminal law.
 She was considered a rigorous teacher who was tough with her grades.

 Soon after joining the faculty at the University of Arkansas Law School, Rodham managed to convince an all-male politically-conservative panel of 25 lawyers and jurists from the Arkansas Bar Association to provide $10,000 in funding to establish the state's first legal aid clinic.
 Rodham became the first director of the clinic at the University of Arkansas School of Law.
 Clinton secured support for the clinic from the local bar association and gained federal funding.

 As a court-appointed lawyer, Rodham was required to act as defense counsel to a man accused of raping a 12-year-old girl (Kathy Shelton).
 After Rodham's request to be relieved of the assignment failed, she used an effective defense and counseled her client to plead guilty to a lesser charge.
 Rodham has called the trial a "terrible case".
 During her time in Fayetteville, Rodham and several other women founded the city's first rape crisis center.